-A blue dress described during an NBC program the other day sounded so attractive to the continuity writer who wrote the description that he rushed down to the studio to see it, forgetting for the moment that the dress was a product of his own imagina-When he saw the girl in the San Francisco studio wearing a different gown he realized his error and good-humoredly joined in the laughter as he explained his mistake.
+A blue dress described during an NBC program the other day sounded so attractive to the continuity writer who wrote the description that he rushed down to the studio to see it, forgetting for the moment that the dress was a product of his own imagination.
+When he saw the girl in the San Francisco studio wearing a different gown he realized his error and good-humoredly joined in the laughter as he explained his mistake.

 Colored smocks worn by musicians in the orchestras at the NBC's San Francisco studios have occasioned much comment among visitors, who wonder why they exchange their coats for the blue garments.
 It is explained that the smocks are much lighter, cooler and more comfortable when the men play for several hours at a time.
 From England has come a letter of appreciation to Jennings Pierce, chief announcer at the San Francisco studios of the NBC, from a girl who once considered him "such a tease" when they were in the same class at the University of California.

-The letter recalled Pierce's career as a
+The letter recalled Pierce's career as a singer in college and his studies in agricul-

-singer in college and his studies in agriculture at Davis, and indicated that some of his most ardent enthusiasts are his ex-classmates, who have been following his career as a radio announcer since he joined KGO's staff a number of years ago.
+The letter recalled Pierce's career as a singer in college and his studies in agriculture at Davis, and indicated that some of his most ardent enthusiasts are his ex-classmates, who have been following his career as a radio announcer since he joined KGO's staff a number of years ago.